ioquake/ioq3/README-serverside-demos.md

 KNOWN BUGS (WONT FIX FOR NOW)
 -----------------------------
 Below is a list of known bugs or wished features, but if you encounter them, please report anyway.
 If a bug is reported to be too hampering, it may get fixed in the future.

+* Demo crashing with error "server disconnected - server command overflow".
+If you get this error when they try to replay, it means your graphical settings are too slow for your computer.
+Try using a lower resolution or change graphical parameters to solve your graphical slowness issues, this should solve the demo playback.
+Indeed, demo playback needs to be realtime, so if your computer is slow, the demo will crash.

 * save the minimum correct value for sv_democlients when recording: count the total number of clients (>= CS_ZOMBIE) per frame, and the highest number count will be the good number (or just look at the highest clientid reached since client slots are filled in ascending order).